OrchMLLM: Orchestrate Multimodal Data with Batch Post-Balancing to Accelerate Multimodal Large Language Model Training: Background

 Data parallelism (DP) is a technique used to scale training across multiple devices by distributing data.
 In classic DP~\cite{dp1, Dean2012LargeSD}, all model parameters and optimizer states are replicated on each device.
 At each training step, a global batch is divided into several subsets (i.e. \textit{mini-batches}) across all DP instances.
 Each instance executes the forward and backward propagation on a different mini-batch and reduces gradients across instances to update the model locally.

 For models with a large number of parameters, a complete replica of the model cannot fit in the device memory.
 Therefore, some studies have proposed variants of DP that proportionally reduce the memory footprint.
 ZeRO (Zero Redundancy Optimizer)~\cite{rajbhandari2020zero} is a memory-efficient variant of DP where the model states are partitioned across all devices instead of being replicated.
 These states are reconstructed using gather-based communication collectives on-the-fly during training.
-This allows ZeRO to effectively leverage the aggregate device memory across machines, with minimal communication overhead compared to standard data parallelism (2M vs 3M for a model size of M), while still achieving excellent throughput scalability~\cite{10.1145/3458817.3476205}.
 Fully sharded data parallelism (FSDP)~\cite{zhao2023pytorch}, an efficient and user-friendly implementation of ZeRO, overlaps the communication of shards with computation on the critical path, thus mitigating the impact on training efficiency.
 By reducing the memory requirement for each device, these variants enable the scale-up of models that could not previously be trained due to memory limitations.
 This opens up opportunities for researchers to explore larger and more powerful models, including MLLMs.